-The SACB policy demonstrates how a Lepski's approach, which was designed for learning smoothness in static settings, can be appropriately adapted for obtaining performance guarantees in a dynamic operational setting.
-Particularly, our analysis shows that such an approach, together with leveraging structure of effective non-adaptive policies, leads to smoothness-adaptivity and near-optimality in the non-parametric contextual MAB problem without prior knowledge on the smoothness of payoffs.
+The SACB policy demonstrates how Lepski's approach, which was originally designed for learning smoothness in static settings, can be appropriately adapted for obtaining performance guarantees in a dynamic operational setting.
+Particularly, our analysis shows that such a new variant of this approach, together with leveraging the structure of effective non-adaptive policies, leads to smoothness adaptivity and rate optimality in the non-parametric contextual MAB problem without prior knowledge of the smoothness of payoff functions.

 \textbf{Avenues for Future Research.} Our study presents several new research directions.
 One open question is whether our impossibility statement holds for any pair of H\"{o}lder exponents $(\gamma, \beta)$.
-More precisely, it is left to understand whether there is any policy that can achieve rate optimal performance simultaneously over two different problem instances characterized by different smoothness parameters, without additional assumptions such as the one of self-similarity.
-If not, it would be desirable to extend our analysis to establish impossibility of adaptation for any pair of H\"{o}lder exponents $(\gamma, \beta)$.
+More precisely, it is left to understand whether there is any policy that can achieve rate-optimal performance simultaneously over two different problem instances characterized by different smoothness parameters, without additional assumptions such as that of self-similarity.
+If not, it would be desirable to extend our analysis in order to establish impossibility of adaptation for any pair of H\"{o}lder exponents $(\gamma, \beta)$.

 Another path is to study how tight the lower bound provided in Theorem \ref{theorem-impossibility-adaptation-smoothness} is.
 In other words, for pairs of smoothness parameters $(\gamma, \beta)$ over which impossibility of adaptation is established, can one design a MAB policy that achieves rate-optimal performance over problem instances characterized by $\gamma$, and incurs the regret rate provided in Theorem \ref{theorem-impossibility-adaptation-smoothness} for problem instances characterized by $\beta$?